Yelp/elastalert/docs/source/ruletypes.rst

 ``sync_bucket_interval``: See ``sync_bucket_interval`` in  Metric Aggregation rule

-``percentage_format_string``: An optional format string applies to the aggregated metric value in the alert match text and match_body.
+``percentage_format_string``: An optional format string applies to the percentage value in the alert match text and match_body.
 This adds 'percentage_formatted' value to the match_body in addition to raw, unformatted 'percentage' value so that you can use the values for ``alert_subject_args`` and ``alert_text_args``.
 Must be a valid python format string.
 Both format() and %-formatted syntax works.
 For example, both "{:.2f}" and "%.2f" will format '96.6666667' to '96.67'.
 See: https://docs.python.org/3.4/library/string.html#format-specification-mini-language

 ``min_denominator``: Minimum number of documents on which percentage calculation will apply.
 Default is 0.